Gani Mammadov Residence: History

 Built in 1908, on the site of a 1646 madrasah, from which only one stone portal has survived that now is used as an entrance to a miniature souvenir shop.

 Gani Mamedov, a successful cotton trader, owner of sea-going vessels for the transportation of goods in the Caspian Sea between Russia, Central Asia and Iran, has ordered the construction of the residence.
-The project of the house was carried out by an Armenian architect Nikolai Georgievich Baev (1878–1949), a graduate of the St. Petersburg Civil Engineering Institute (1901), who then built the Opera House in Baku (1910) and a hospital (named after Nagiyev.
+The project of the house was carried out by an Armenian architect Nikolai Georgievich Baev (1878–1949), a graduate of the St. Petersburg Civil Engineering Institute (1901), who subsequently designed the Opera House in Baku (1910) and a hospital (named after Nagiyev).

 The three-story house was built in 1908–1909 and was restored starting in the 1990s by the Mobil company with assistance from the Baku Historical Society.

 In cinematography

-Fragments of the "Tehran-43" movie were filmed in the Gani Mammadov residence.
+Some scenes from the 1981 Soviet–French–Swiss film Teheran 43 were shot at the Gani Mammadov Residence.